bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 2.5.1.
 Establishment of Connection

-1. The Mine Manager of the interested mining company MUST log into the MineSpace portal to request a single-use invitation link to connect with the B.C. government.
+1. The Mine Manager of the interested mining company MUST log into the MineSpace portal to request a single-use invitation link to connect with the Chief Permitting Officer of Mines for the B.C. government.
-2. After MineSpace displays its home screen, The Mine Manager MUST select the option to request a single-use invitation link from the MineSpace portal homepage for the required mining company (not for the mine site, this is the organizational link). *Backend note - MineSpace MUST send the invitation request to Traction to generate a single-use invitation link.
-Traction MUST return the invitation link to MineSpace, the invitation link WILL display within the MineSpace home screen.*
+2. After selecting the specific mine from the MineSpace home screen, The Mine Manager MUST request a single-use invitation link for the required mining company (based on the mine site selected).
-3. MineSpace MUST return the invitation link to the mining company's homepage.
+3. MineSpace MUST present the connection invitation link (URL) to the Mine Manager.
-4. The Mine Manager MUST use the invitation link provided within their organizational wallet to establish a secure connection.
+4. The Mine Manager MUST use the connection invitation link provided by MineSpace within their organizational wallet to establish a secure connection.
-5. Traction MUST send/request? approval notification to CORE

 ## 2.5.2.
 Major Mines Operating Permit Issuance

-1. Using the established connection, CORE MUST offer the credential when a new permit and/or amendment is issued (if the connection exists).
-2. For all connections, CORE MUST offer [permit credentials](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-mines-act-permit.md) that have not been offered before.
-3. MineSpace MUST provide an Activity Feed Notification for each credential offered to the Mine Manager.
-4. CORE MUST provide an activity feed notification for each credential to the Mining Inspector.
-5. Traction SHALL offer the credential to the Company’s Organizational Wallet.
-6. The Company’s Organizational Wallet SHALL send an email notification of the offer to the Mine Manager through secure email.
-7. The Mine Manager MUST read and respond to the email notification.
+1. The Mine Manager MUST look up the authorizations and permits for the selected mine within MineSpace to display the request button for an operating permit.
-8. The Mine Manager MUST review the credential offer and accept the credential into their Organizational Wallet
+1. The Mine Manager MUST select the permit that is desired as a credential.
+1. Traction SHALL offer the credential to the Company’s organizational wallet.
-9. The Organizational Wallet MUST display offer details to the Mine Manager.
+1. The organizational wallet MUST display offer details to the Mine Manager.
+1. The Mine Manager MUST review the credential offer.
-10. The Mine Manager MUST either Accept/Decline the offer.
+1. The Mine Manager MUST either Accept/Decline the offer.
-11. Organizational Wallets MAY display a problem report if the credential is declined.
+1. Traction MUST receive a problem report if the credential is declined.
-12. Traction MUST notify CORE if the offer is declined.
+1. Traction MUST notify Core if the offer is declined.
-13. CORE MUST provide an Activity Feed Notification for Declined Offer to the Mining Inspector.

 ## 2.6.
 Technical Requirements
 The Major Mines Office uses a Hyperledger Aries-compatible business wallet, therefore mining operators MUST also use a Hyperledger Aries-compatible business wallet solution. *add public DID once production instance created*